clintstevenson/usage-monitor/README.md

 # usage-monitor

-# Current implementation
+# Current Implementation
 When either the mouse moves or a new window is in focus the usage is tracked.
 The unix timestamp, mouse position, window name are stored.

 # Coming Soon
-* Sends dataset to S3 bucket.
 * Build web interface in PHP to analyze usage.
+Pull from S3 bucket for visualization.
 * Calculate usage for web screen by what window was in focus.
+* Clean up dataset